UploadKit

 import Fastify from 'fastify';

-import { createFastifyHandler } from '@uploadkitdev/next/adapters/fastify';
+import { createFastifyHandler } from '@uploadkitdev/next/fastify';

 import { ourFileRouter } from './file-router';